Skip to content

 University Hospital's Emergency Department and Fanny Meisler Trauma Center

 We treat patients throughout the upper Gulf Coast at the USA Health Fanny Meisler Trauma Center on the campus of University Hospital.
-Traumas are usually accidental or intentional injuries that lead to life-threatening situations.
-Persons suffering injuries in automobile accidents, from gunshot wounds or stabbings, or in fires are transported to the Fanny Meisler Trauma Center where a dedicated staff of emergency medicine physicians, trauma surgeons and other specially trained clinical staff stand ready to treat their injuries.
+Persons suffering injuries from automobile accidents, fires, or gunshot wounds or stabbings are transported to the Trauma Center, where a dedicated staff of emergency medicine physicians, trauma surgeons, and other specially trained clinical staff are ready to help.
+Patients experiencing major illnesses and emergencies are typically treated by our emergency medicine team.
+Using the most advanced technology, they are trained to take care of cardiac, orthopaedic, stroke and other emergencies.

-Children's & Women's Hospital Pediatric Emergency Department
+Children's & Women's Hospital Pediatric Emergency Center

 Freestanding Emergency Department in west Mobile